Safe use of metal turning lathes

 Risk

-Employees can become entangled on uneven surface of chuck or workpiece when spinning.
+Employees can become entangled on the uneven surface of the exposed chuck or workpiece.

 Note: Employers must ensure guarding does not stop employees using the lathe in a safe manner or block the view of the task.
-Where multiple chucks are used, guarding should cover the swing of the lathe, not the size of a chuck.
+Guarding should account for the size of the largest chuck where multiple chucks are used, as well as the swing of the workpiece and the chuck jaw.

 - Hazard: Chuck key left in chuck